-- 5.2.1 Sampling will follow the WA Guidelines for Environmental Sampling.
-The sampling strategy has been developed with the WA environmental manager and will be undertaken under the guidance of the geoarchaeologist. - 5.2.2 Bulk environmental soil sample sizes will be as undertaken in accordance with current industry best practice (English Heritage 2011), with the option to review this following on site discussion / preliminary processing of samples.
+- 5.2.1 Sampling will follow the Historic England (HE, formerly English Heritage EH) guidelines Environmental Archaeology: a guide to theory and practice of methods, from sampling and recovery to post-excavation (EH 2011, 2nd edition) and the WA Guidelines for Environmental Sampling.
+The sampling strategy has been developed with the WA environmental manager and will be undertaken under the guidance of the geoarchaeologist. - 5.2.2 Bulk environmental soil sample sizes will be as per the HE guidelines, with the option to review this following on site discussion / preliminary processing of samples.
 Samples will be taken from well-sealed and dated or datable archaeological features for plant macro-fossils (charred and/or waterlogged and wood charcoal), small animal bones and small artefacts. - 5.2.3 Where appropriate monolith and/or contiguous column samples will be taken.
 Monoliths will be taken from key and representative sequences on the site.
 These will be examined in laboratory conditions by a geoarchaeologist to further elucidate the depositional history of the Site and enable sub-sampling for microfossils and radiocarbon samples as appropriate.
 Particular attention will be paid to stabilisation horizons and buried land surfaces, with soil micromorphology considered. - 5.2.4 Bulk environmental soil samples will be processed by flotation and scanned to assess the environmental potential of deposits, but will not be fully analysed.
 The residues and sieved fractions will be recorded and retained with the project archive.
 The monoliths will be subject to detailed description by the geoarchaeologist and sub-samples taken as appropriate for microfossils and radiocarbon dating, should suitable material exist.
 Samples may include those for pollen, diatoms, foraminifera, ostracods as deemed appropriate by the geoarchaeologist.
 These will be assessed, but not fully analysed at WA and the pollen/ diatoms by our external specialist. - 5.2.5 Suitable samples for radiocarbon dating will be subsampled from the processed and identified plant remains in the bulk samples or well stratified remains from the monoliths as deemed appropriate. - 5.2.6 Assessment analysis of charcoal from possible industrial contexts may provide useful data on both availability of species and their management and exploitation for fuel.
 This will be undertaken in tandem with assessment of slag and any other industrial by products that may be found.